Selena Kohel, Ph.D.

 Associate Professor of Psychology

 Dr. Kohel received her B.A. in psychology and piano performance from the University of Wisconsin-Madison, her M.A. in student personnel administration in higher education from New York University, and her Ph.D. in interdisciplinary studies, with concentrations in counseling psychology and social psychology, from the University of Wisconsin-Madison.

-She has worked in a variety of roles with an array of students at various institutions.
-Before falling in love with teaching, Dr. Kohel was employed as a student personnel administrator – advising individual students on academic, career, and personal concerns; overseeing the development of student organizations, student leaders, and student staff; and facilitating diversity programming.
-She’s worked at New York University, Columbia University, and the University of Wisconsin-Madison.
+Before becoming a professor, Dr. Kohel was employed as a student personnel administrator – advising individual students on academic, career, and personal concerns; overseeing the development of student organizations, student leaders, and student staff; and facilitating diversity programming.

-Dr. Kohel likes to be playful in her classes but she’s also known to be serious.
-She’s a strong believer that every student brings with her a rich history and body of knowledge all her own, and she sees learning as a sharing process among everyone in the classroom, where co-creating also can take place.
-Additionally, she’s a strong believer in helping students develop their life skills, especially in regard to communicating, perspective-taking, critical-thinking, and acting in a responsible manner.
+Dr. Kohel likes to be playful in her classes, and she’s also known to be serious.
+She strongly believes that every student brings with her a rich history and body of knowledge all her own, and she sees teaching and learning as a shared process among everyone in a classroom.
+Additionally, she strongly believes in helping students to develop their life skills, especially in regard to communicating, perspective-taking, critical-thinking, and acting in a responsible manner.

-Dr. Kohel’s research interests include: teaching for participatory democracy, teaching for cultural competence, and exploring the role of social categorization in social inequality.
+Dr. Kohel’s research interests include: teaching for multicultural competence and exploring the role of social categorization in social inequality.